dev-himanshu/top100/README.md

 3. Find the Sum of First N Natural Numbers in Java.
 [Solution Link](src/gettingstarted/SumOfFirstNNaturalNumbers.java)
 4. Find the Sum of the Numbers in a Given Range in Java.
 [Solution Link](src/gettingstarted/SumOfNumbersInRange.java)
 5. Find the Greatest of the Two Numbers in Java.
 [Solution Link](src/gettingstarted/GreatestOfTheTwoNumbers.java)
+6. Find the Greatest of the Three Numbers in Java.
+[Solution Link](src/gettingstarted/GreatestOfThreeNumbers.java)